-Obviously, I agree with the latter sentiment, as Jordan (particularly the Dead Sea) has been on my bucket list for years, and the post that won me that trip was entitled 5 Reasons to Put Jordan on Your Bucket List.
 Jordan is a natural bucket list destination – it has everything that the great destinations of this world offer: historic relics, a dynamic culture, and pristine natural beauty.
-It’s an endlessly fascinating country, and there are loads of interesting facts about Jordan.
-You want it, Jordan has it.
+It’s an endlessly fascinating country; you want it, Jordan has it.
 I’ve said it before, and I’m sure I’ll say it again: if Jordan isn’t on your list to visit someday, it’s time to add it.

 But if you’re reading this post, you’re not just dreaming of Jordan; you want to visit, and you’re looking for how to make that happen.
 Your wish is my command.

 I spent eight days in Jordan in May 2016.
 This Jordan itinerary should give you an overall guide for planning your own dream trip, you can remove any activities you don’t want if you don’t have 10 days in Jordan..
 Food, history, culture, adventure… whatever you want, you’ll experience it with this Jordan itinerary.
 No matter how many days in Jordan you have – 7 days in Jordan or 10 days in Jordan –, here’s how to plan your Jordan itinerary.

 Before you book your Jordan trip, it’s important to understand a few things about visiting the country.